Google’s new employee perk: paid sabbaticals to work for nonprofits

 Google’s nonprofit division Google.org has long committed to donating 1% of the company’s total equity and profits to charity.
 Based on the $1 billion pledge it made in October 2017, the company has focused on causes like education, economic opportunity, and inclusion.
 Some groups receiving funding just so happen to also make the online world more accessible, informative, and safe for users.
-This week, Google extended its humanitarian efforts with Google Fellowships, a program that allows its own employees to embed for up to six months at nonprofits with special projects that need the help of experts in computer engineering, data analysis, and artificial intelligence.
+This week, Google extended its humanitarian efforts with Google.org Fellowships, a program that allows its own employees to embed for up to six months at nonprofits with special projects that need the help of experts in computer engineering, data analysis, and artificial intelligence.

 Its first formal collaboration will be with workplace development organization Goodwill Industries International.
 Starting January 15, seven Google employees will spend three months at Goodwill offices in different cities.
 Those workers represent the first of between five and 10 fellowship classes or about 40 to 60 people that will be deployed this year.